For those desert wanderers really looking to get away from the crowds, the Anza-Borrego region should be on your bucket list.

 Admire the work of metal sculptor Ricardo Breceda’s large scale pieces installed throughout the desert town’s landscapes.
 The 130 sculptures offer a variety of prehistoric, mythical, and regional animals and are hard to miss, yet difficult to see all in one day!
 Pick up a map with GPS coordinates for all the sculptures at the Anza-Borrego Desert Natural History Association shop in town.
 Our favorite?
 The sea dragon that spans both sides of the road of course – visit at golden hour or sunset for the best lighting and vibe.

 If visiting during spring do not miss the seasonal main attraction: the wildflower blooms.
 The showiness of the spring bloom is related to the winter rainfall, thus varies year by year (usually best viewed late February to early March).
-Consult the status of the wildflower bloom online or call the park’s hotline at 760-767-4684 for updates on desert species such as barrel cactus, apricot mallow, and wild heliotrope for a magical landscape of swaying/mesmerizing blooms.
+Consult the status of the wildflower bloom online for updates on desert species such as barrel cactus, apricot mallow, and wild heliotrope for a magical landscape of swaying/mesmerizing blooms.

 The outdoor attractions don’t end when the sun goes down.
 The Anza-Borrego Desert State Park is an International Dark Sky Park as of 2018, and works hand in hand with the town of Borrego Springs to protect this stretch of sky in the southern California desert.
 Revel in open desert views during the day and the star-filled skies at night.